ccamel/playground-protoactor.go/README.md

 - `type`: categorizes the event.
 It's the name of the protobuf message that represents the event.
 - `stream_id`: associates this event with a specific stream of events.
 It's the name of the actor that generated this event.
 - `version`: represents the version of the aggregate after this event has been applied.
-- `sequence_number`: is a monotonically increasing number that orders events within the same stream.
 - `tags`: are optional labels or keywords associated with the event, useful for filtering or categorization.
-- `storage_timestamp`: is the timestamp when this event was saved to storage.
+- `timestamp`: is the timestamp when this event was generated.
 - `metadata`: provides additional, contextual information about the event.
 - `payload`: contains the detailed data of the event in a protobuf serialized form.